Pavankunchala/PavanKunchala/README.md

 - 👯 I’m looking to collaborate on **Self-Driving Cars**

-- 🤝 I’m looking for opportunities in **Deep learning and Computer visio**
+- 🤝 I’m looking for opportunities in **Deep learning and Computer vision**

 - 💬 Ask me about **DL,OpenCV,Machine learning**